-Let us start with a somewhat vague description of the term populism as a "generalised, pejorative term of abuse applied to any political party of the (extreme) right, or left, that does not share the main economic tenets of the liberal, central establishment" (see Goodhart and Lastra, 2018).
+Let us start with a somewhat vague and cynical description of the term populism as a "generalised, pejorative term of abuse applied to any political party of the (extreme) right, or left, that does not share the main economic tenets of the liberal, central establishment" (see Goodhart and Lastra, 2018).
 In this reading, economic populism would be more or less equated with "heterodox" economic thinking, as long as it were meant by the extreme right or left to appeal to the masses.
-The definition also implies that the term is abused to denounce political opponents' arguments.
-As this definition obviously lacks precision, the authors then narrow the definition down to "involving a major disagreement with the central liberal tenet that allowing the free movement of labour, capital and goods and services between nations would be both generally beneficial and desirable in almost all circumstances...."
-We will come back to this aspect further down, when discussing populism's attitude against globalisation.
+As this definition obviously lacks precision, the authors then narrow the definition down to "involving a major disagreement with the central liberal tenet that allowing the free movement of labour, capital and goods and services between nations would be both generally beneficial and desirable in almost all circumstances...
+[Thus,] a populist want[s] to restrict the movements of people, capital, and goods and services between states."
+We will come back to this aspect further down, when discussing populism's attitude towards globalisation.

-A second defining element of populism which also extends into the economic sphere - and is also mentioned by the above authors - is populists' aversion to checks and balances (Spilimbergo, 2019) and to institutional constraints on the political executive's power (Rodrik, 2018), notably from autonomous institutions (Rovira Kaltwasser, 2018).
+A second defining element of populism which also extends into the economic sphere and is also mentioned by the above authors is populists' aversion to checks and balances (Spilimbergo, 2019) and to institutional constraints on the political executive's power (Rodrik, 2018), notably from autonomous institutions (Rovira Kaltwasser, 2018):